container-interop/service-provider/README.md

 ### Returning `null`

 A factory/extension can return `null`.
-In this case, the container consuming the service provider MUST NOT register any service.
+In this case, the container consuming the service provider MUST register a service that is `null`.

 ```php
     public function getFactories()